FedeDP/libmodule/README.md

 [![Documentation Status](https://readthedocs.org/projects/libmodule/badge/?version=latest)](http://libmodule.readthedocs.io/en/latest/?badge=latest)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Libmodule is a C library targeting linux aiming to let developers easily create modular C projects in a way which is both simple and elegant.
-You will write less code, focusing on what really matters.

-**Please note that libmodule actually builds and works on macOS and BSD too, and probably other.** See [Portability](https://github.com/FedeDP/libmodule#is-it-portable).

 ## What is this?

-Libmodule offers a small and simple implementation of an actor library.
+Libmodule offers a small and simple C implementation of an actor library that aims to let developers easily create modular C projects in a way which is both simple and elegant.
 Indeed, libmodule was heavily inspired by my own actor library experience with [akka](https://akka.io/) for its API.

 ## What is a module, anyway?